sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

             text: 'Raspberry Pi PCIe Database'
           -
             type: text
-            text: ', and report results for cards not listed.'
+            text: ', or share your results for cards not listed, to help grow the community’s knowledge.'
       -
         type: paragraph
         content:
           -
             type: text
+            text: 'Finally, keep the GPU’s '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'idle/maximum power'
+          -
+            type: text
+            text: ' and its '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'physical size'
+          -
+            type: text
-            text: 'Other criteria to keep in mind are the cards idle/maximum power draw and its dimensions, which will affect the selection of your PSU and case.'
+            text: ' in mind, as these will influence your choice of PSU and case.'
     reversible: true
     type: panels
     enabled: true